What is cloud native and what are cloud native applications?

-DevOps is the collaboration between software developers and IT operations with the goal of constantly delivering high-quality software that solves customer challenges.
-It has the potential to create a culture and an environment where building, testing and releasing software happens rapidly, frequently, and more consistently.
+DevOps is the collaboration between software developers and IT operations with the goal of delivering high-quality software that solves customer challenges.
+DevOps creates a culture and an environment where building, testing, and releasing software happens rapidly, frequently, and more consistently.

-Continuous Delivery, enabled by Agile product development practices, is about shipping small batches of software to production constantly, through automation.
-Continuous delivery makes the act of releasing dull and reliable, so organizations can deliver frequently, at less risk, and get feedback faster from end users.
+Continuous Delivery, enabled by Agile product development practices, is the process of moving incremental software changes into production constantly through automation.
+Continuous delivery makes the act of releasing software dull and reliable, so organizations can deliver software more frequently with less risk—and get feedback faster.

-Microservices is an architectural approach to developing an application as a collection of small services; each service implements business capabilities, runs in its own process and communicates via HTTP APIs or messaging.
-Each microservice can be deployed, upgraded, scaled, and restarted independent of other services in the application, typically as part of an automated system, enabling frequent updates to live applications without impacting end customers.
+Microservices is an architectural approach to developing an application as a collection of small services; each service implements business capabilities, runs in its own process, and communicates via HTTP APIs or messaging.
+Each microservice can be deployed, upgraded, scaled, and restarted independent of other services in the same application, typically as part of an automated system, enabling frequent updates to live applications without impacting customers.

 “One of the things we’ve learned is that if you can’t get it to market more quickly, there is no doubt that the market will have changed and no matter how well you’ve engineered it or built it or deployed it or trained your folks, it’s not going to be quite right because it’s just a little too late.”

 Executive VP and CIO, Liberty Mutual Insurance Group

 Cloud native apps are built and deployed in a rapid cadence by small, dedicated feature teams to a platform that offers easy scale-out and hardware decoupling.
 This approach provides organizations with greater agility, resilience, and portability across cloud environments.